coisme/PelionDM-SDK-Java-example/README.md

-# Pelion Device Management SDK for Java Tutorial
+# An example of Pelion Device Management SDK for Java

 # Prerequisites